5 Top Picks

 There are some counterintuitive recommendations.
 Usually lightweight and light-colored clothing is best in hot environments.
 However, dark clothing may work better for welding since it will produce less reflection onto your face shield.

 Wool, heavy cotton or leather also don’t wear out as fast.
 Any part of clothing where hot sparks or particles may get stuck, like pockets or pants cuffs, are also not recommended.
+For the same thought process you went well-fitting clothes.

 Welding bibs, or aprons, are made from flame/resistant materials such as leather.
 They protect the front of the body when you are looking for that additional layer of protection.